pandas-dev/pandas/doc/source/ecosystem.rst

 `Statsmodels <http://www.statsmodels.org/>`__
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Statsmodels is the prominent python "statistics and econometrics library" and it has
+Statsmodels is the prominent Python "statistics and econometrics library" and it has
 a long-standing special relationship with pandas.
 Statsmodels provides powerful statistics,
 econometrics, analysis and modeling functionality that is out of pandas' scope.
 Statsmodels leverages pandas objects as the underlying data container for computation.